Frequently Asked Questions (FAQs)

 Are Nozomi and Mizuho Shinkansen covered by the JR Pass?

-Nozomi and Mizuho Shinkansen bullet trains (both reserved and non-reserved) are not included with the JR Pass.
-These two types of trains operate on the Tokaido, Sanyo and Kyushu Shinkansen lines.
-To use these trains, JR Pass holders would need to pay full fare.
+Shinkansen Nozomi and Mizuho bullet trains (reserved and non-reserved) are partially covered by the JR Pass.
+Both types of train operate on the Tokaido, Sanyo and Kyushu Shinkansen lines.
+To use these trains, JR Pass holders must purchase a special complementary ticket.
+This is a supplement to the Japan Rail Pass.

 Nozomi Shinkansen